eezstreet/SWATEliteForce/SpeechCommands.md

 PICK LOCK
 ```
+Pick ... lock.
 Unlock ...
+Open ... quietly
-Pick ...
+Quietly ... open ...
-Take care ... lock
+Take care ... lock.
-Handle ... lock
 ```

 OPEN AND CLEAR / OPEN AND MAKE ENTRY:
 ```
-Get in there.
-Get through there.
-Get in there ... clear ...
-Open and clear.
-Clear that room.
+Open ?it ?the ?that ?door ?over ?there ?up ?and ?go ?clear ...
-Open and make entry.
+Open ?it ?the ?that ?door ?over ?there ?and ?prepare ?to make entry.
+Get through ?there ?the ?that ?door, ?and ?go ?clear ...
+Make entry ?and ?clear ?that ?it ?the ?room ?door ?area ?sector
 ```

 OPEN BANG AND CLEAR / OPEN BANG AND MAKE ENTRY:
 ```
-Open, bang, and clear.
-Open, bang, and make entry.
+Open ?it ?the ?that ?door ?over ?there ?throw ?a ?flash bang ?and clear ...
+Open ?it ?that ?the ?door ?over ?there ?throw ?a ?flash bang ?and ?prepare ?to make entry ...
+Make Entry ?with ?a ?flash bang ?and ?clear ...
 ```

 OPEN GAS AND CLEAR / OPEN GAS AND MAKE ENTRY:
 ```
-Open, gas, and clear.
-Open, ass, and clear.
-Open, ...
-CS ... and clear
-Open, ... see yes ... and clear
-Open, gas, and make entry.
-Open, ...
-CS ... and make entry
-Open, see yes, and make entry.
+Open ?it ?the ?that ?door ?room ?over ?there ?and ?toss ?throw ?a ?see ?yes ?CS +gas ?grenade and clear ...
+Open ?it ?the ?that ?door ?room ?over ?there ?and ?throw ?toss ?a ?see ?yes ?CS +gas ?grenade and ?prepare ?to make entry.
 ```

 OPEN STING AND CLEAR / OPEN STING AND MAKE ENTRY:
 ```
-Open, sting, and clear.
-Open, sting, and make entry.
+Open ?it ?that ?the ?room ?door ?over ?there ?and ?throw ?toss ?a sting ?grenade and clear ...
+Open ?it ?that ?the ?room ?door ?over ?there ?and ?throw ?toss ?a sting ?grenade and ?prepare ?to make entry.
 ```

 OPEN LEADER AND CLEAR / OPEN LEADER AND MAKE ENTRY:
 ```
-Open Leader ?Throw ?And Clear
-Open ... ?and let me throw ...
-Open ... ?and I will throw ...
+Open ... +leader ?throw and ... +clear ...
-Open Leader ?Throw ?And Make Entry
-Make Entry ?with my grenade
-Make Entry, I will throw ...
-Make Entry, Let me throw ...
-Open .. make entry ?after ?as I throw ...
 ```

 MOVE AND CLEAR:
 ```
-Clear it.
-Move and clear.
+Move ?and +clear ...
-Move in.
+Move in ?and +clear
+Keep clearing ...
 ```

 BANG AND CLEAR:
 ```
-Bang and clear.
+?Flash +Bang ?it ?that ?the ?room ?door ?over ?there and clear ...
-Clear ?it ?the ?that ?room with ... flashbang ...
+Clear ?it ?that ?the ?room ?over ?there with ?a ?flash +bang ...
 ```

 GAS AND CLEAR:
 ```
-Gas and clear.
-CS and clear.
-See yes and clear.
+Gas ?it ?that ?the ?room ?door ?over ?there and clear ...
-Clear ?it ?the ?that ?room with ?a gas ?grenade.
+Clear ?it ?that ?the ?room ?over ?there with ?a ?see ?yes ?CS +gas ?grenade ...
-Clear ?it ?the ?that ?room with ?a see yes ... ?grenade.
+Clear ?it ?that ?the ?room ?over ?there with ?a see yes ?gas ?grenade ...
 ```

 STING AND CLEAR:
 ```
-Sting and clear.
-Clear ?it ?the ?that ?room with a stinger.
-Clear ?it ?the ?that ?room with a sting ?grenade.
+Sting ?it ?that ?the ?room ?door ?over ?there and clear ...
 ```

 LEADER THROW AND CLEAR:
 ```
-Move ?in after ... throw ?a ...
-Leader Throw ?And Clear
++Leader Throw ?and Clear
 ```